-The North Carolina Department of Environmental Quality (NCDEQ) and the NC Office of Strategic Partnerships (OSP) are hosting a research partnership interest meeting on September 28, 2023, from 2:30-4:00pm to discuss this project.
-Please email email@example.com to request an invitation to this virtual meeting.
+The North Carolina Department of Environmental Quality (NCDEQ) and the NC Office of Strategic Partnerships (OSP) hosted a research partnership interest meeting on September 28, 2023, to discuss this project.
+Click here for the meeting recording and slide deck.

 The purpose of this request is to investigate the economic impacts of proposed rules that will regulate certain per- and polyfluoroalkyl substances (PFAS) in treated wastewater.
 Project components will include identifying affected wastewater discharge facilities; identifying treatment methods and best management practices to remove/reduce PFAS in wastewater; and analyzing the costs and benefits of implementing a proposed PFAS standard and associated outcomes.

 The project has multiple related components, which are described briefly below.
-Potential research partners will have the opportunity to discuss these project components and other aspects of the research at the interest meeting noted above.
+Potential research partners had the opportunity to discuss these project components and other aspects of the research at the interest meeting noted above.

 Quantify the scope of a proposed North Carolina rule.

 - How many and which types of Division of Water Resources (DWR) National Pollutant Discharge Elimination System (NPDES) permitted facilities will the proposed PFAS standards affect?

 - What are the range of water quality impacts from current dischargers on downstream drinking water intakes?